-Woodlands MRT station serves the North South (NSL) and Thomson–East Coast (TEL) lines in Singapore.
+Woodlands MRT station serves the North-South (NSL) and Thomson–East Coast (TEL) lines in Singapore.
 The MRT station in Woodlands is the first to have a bus interchange beneath the NSL station.
 Causeway Point and the Woodlands Civic Centre are both near the station.
-As part of the Woodlands MRT extension, the NSL stop was first announce in November 1991.
+As part of the Woodlands MRT extension, the NSL stop was first announced in November 1991.
 The elevated station, completed on February 10, 1996, has a beige and green tiled circular barrel-like roof.
 Near the station, Min Chan’s sculpture Faces II is on display.

 About Woodlands MRT

 Woodlands New Town forested region is now served by Woodlands, Admiralty, and Marsiling stations, with Woodlands MRT station located in the Regional Centre (to differentiate it from the older Woodlands Town Centre, which is next to Woodlands Checkpoint).
 The station was built on top of the current Woodlands Integrated Transport Hub (previously Woodlands Regional Bus Interchange) as a space-saving solution when it opened in February 1996 as part of the NSL (Woodlands Extension).

 The station serves the inhabitants of Woodlands New Town, nearby commercial malls, community services (Causeway Point, Woodlands Civic Centre, Woods Square), schools, and housing projects.
 Woodlands Temporary Bus Interchange and Woodlands Integrated Transport Hub provide a bus.